QIICR/DICOM4QI/results/seg/dcmjs.md

 2.**Description of the relevant features of the platform**:
  * **are both single and multiple segments supported?** yes
  * **how are the overlapping segments handled?** loaded separately, displayed as cornerstone overlays
  * **do you support both BINARY and FRACTIONAL segmentation types?** can be loaded but not currently displayed
  * **do you render the segment using the color specified in the DICOM object?** yes
  * **how do you communicate segment semantics to the user?** Demo displays color, segment number, other info
-  * **how do you support the user in defining the semantics of the object at the time segmentation is created?** no creation support yet
+ * **how do you support the user in defining the semantics of the object at the time segmentation is created?** currently requires writing code

 3.**Read task**: load each of the DICOM SEG datasets that accompany the imaging series into your platform